faojeda/git-papers/journal.md

 #This is my super cool paper
 Written by: ME !

-And all of my friends who are great.
+And all of my friends, who are great.
+My affiliation: McGuill University

 ##Introduction